Battle of Gagra (October 1992): Background

-Gagra is a Black Sea resort town in northwest Abkhazia, near the international border between Georgia and the Russian Federation.
-Georgian forces took control of the town from the Abkhaz insurgent militia in the August 1992 amphibious operation in an effort to push an offensive southward against the rebel-held enclave around Gudauta, where the Abkhaz secessionist leadership had taken refuge after the Georgian government forces had entered the regional capital of Sukhumi.
-Gudauta was also a home to the Soviet-era Russian military base, consisting of the 643rd anti-aircraft missile regiment and a supply unit, which were used to funnel arms to the Abkhaz.
-After initial military setback, Abkhaz leaders urged Russia and the CMPC to intervene in the conflict.
-The Confederation responded by declaring war on Georgia and by sending hundreds of its fighters to the Abkhaz side.
-Meanwhile, the Russian government arranged, on 3 September 1992, a truce which left Georgian government in control of most of Abkhazia but obliged it to withdraw a large part of its troops and hardware from Gagra and its environs.
-The conflicting sides resumed the negotiations concerning Abkhazia’s status within Georgia whose inviolable territorial integrity was emphasized in the ceasefire agreement.
+During the Russian Empire and Soviet Union, Gagra was a prominent Black Sea resort town in the northwest of Abkhazia, near the international border between Georgia and the Russian Federation.
+Georgian forces took control of the town from the Abkhaz separatist militia in an August 1992 amphibious operation; part of the Georgian government forces’ attempts to push its offensive southward against the rebel-held enclave around Gudauta, where the Abkhaz secessionist leadership had taken refuge after Georgian troops had entered the regional capital of Sukhumi.
+Gudauta was also home to a Soviet-era Russian military base, consisting of the 643rd anti-aircraft missile regiment and a supply unit, which were used to funnel arms to the Abkhaz.
+After an initial military setback, Abkhaz leaders urged Moscow and the Confederation of Mountain Peoples of the Caucasus to intervene in the conflict.
+The Confederation responded by declaring war on Georgia and sent hundreds of its fighters to aid the Abkhaz side.
+Meanwhile, the Russian government arranged on 3 September 1992 a truce which left the Georgian government in control of most of Abkhazia, but obliged it to withdraw a large part of its troops and hardware from Gagra and its environs.
+The conflicting sides resumed the negotiations concerning Abkhazia’s status within Georgia, whose inviolable territorial integrity was emphasized in the ceasefire agreement.

 Assault on Gagra

 The truce was not to last long, however.
 Shortly thereafter, the Abkhaz side declared that the Georgian government had failed to complete the withdrawal of its troops from the Gagra zone.
 However, according to Russian Army Lieutenant General Sufiyan Bepayev, deputy commander of the Transcaucasian Military District, the Georgians had complied with the 3 September accords and by 30 September had withdrawn 1,200 troops and their corresponding equipment from the area.

-On 1 October, one week after the Supreme Soviet of Russia had passed a motion condemning Georgia’s policy in Abkhazia and demanding Russian peacekeepers, the combined Abkhaz and North Caucasian forces resumed hostilities and launched an offensive against Gagra.
+On 1 October the Abkhaz forces attacked and captured Psakhara, one week after the Supreme Soviet of Russia had passed a motion condemning Georgia’s policy in Abkhazia and demanding Russian peacekeepers.
+The combined Abkhaz and North Caucasian forces resumed hostilities and launched a major offensive against Gagra.
 They were commanded by the then little-known Chechen warlord Shamil Basayev, who had been appointed Deputy Minister of Defense in the Abkhaz secessionist government and put in charge of the Gagra front.
 The offensive included T-72 tanks, Grad rocket launchers, and other heavy equipment that the Abkhaz had not previously possessed.
 The allies were aided by combat helicopters and Su-25 bombers.
 The type and quantity of equipment that helped advance the Abkhaz offensive was the first and primary cause of Georgian suspicions of Russian assistance to the secessionists.
 Russian border guards were accused of at least not preventing the North Caucasian militants from crossing into Abkhazia.
 The Georgian side also accused the Russians of assisting the attackers by imposing a naval blockade of the coastline, in addition to claiming that Deputy Minister of Defense of the Russian Federation G. Kolesnikov was directly responsible for planning the operation.